nrinaudo/scala-best-practices/_tricky_behaviours/unicode_operators.md

 * `->` has a lower priority than `/`
 * `→` has a higher priority than `/`

-This makes the following code is legal:
+This makes the following code legal:

 ```scala
 1 -> 4 / 2 // Equivalent to 1 -> (4 / 2)